Jericka Duncan: Jeff Fager dismissal

 In 2018, Jeff Fager was fired as executive producer of 60 Minutes after it was revealed that he sent Duncan threatening text messages, which Duncan exposed in September 2018.
 Fager had been accused of sexual harassment by several women who worked for him.
 When Duncan was reporting the story, Fager threatened her by saying, "If you repeat these false accusations without any of your own reporting to back them up you will be responsible for hurting me.
 Be careful.
 There are people who lost their jobs trying to harm me and if you pass on these damaging claims without your own reporting to back them up that will become a serious problem."
-After revealing the text messages, Duncan was praised by the National Association of Black Journalists for covering a portion of the Me Too movement.
-Fager denied the original allegations, but confessed to sending the aggressive messages to Duncan.

-Impact

 Once Duncan announced Fager's response to her, it opened up conversations regarding repercussions of reporting for the #MeToo movement.
 It led to the creation of the #reportingMeToo hashtag on Twitter.
 Also, this incident opened up a conversation about women being more likely to be assigned sexual harassment incidents and reporting messages from the accused.

-Reactions

 In response to the moment when Fager was fired, Duncan was met with support from CBS coworkers Gayle King, Norah O'Donnell and John Dickerson.
 She was praised for taking a stand and revealing and reading aloud the text messages sent from Fager.
 A short time afterward, the Buffalo Association of Black Journalists announced Duncan as a leading speaker at one of their events titled "Social Media and Reporting on Race".

 Jeff Glor of CBS Evening News was in the midst of covering Hurricane Florence as he said to Duncan, "You have done great work.
 It's difficult enough without dealing with this.
 That message was unacceptable.
 I think it's important for you to know, for everyone to know back there, that I, we, the entire team at Evening News supports you 100 percent."

+Personal life

+Jericka Duncan was born in New York City to mother Yvonne Griffin and father Ronnie Duncan.
+Jericka Duncan has a brother named Joshua and a sister named Jasmine.
+Jericka Duncan is single with a daughter named Journey.